Blog Product ManagementWhat Does a Head of Product Do? Role, Skills & Career Path

 - Support in product development (to the senior product managers)

-- Market and customer research (usually a part of customer facing teams, talking directly to the customers)
+- Market and customer research (usually a part of customer-facing teams, talking directly to the customers, often supported by an AI meeting note taker for recording and reviewing interviews)

 - Product documentation (with product management tools)